 - Ensure that the funding process remains fair and that public dollars are spent only on the best projects.

-Stipends may be available to eligible committee members.
-More information available in September 2021.
+Stipends are available to eligible committee members.

 - Time: You will spend anywhere from 3-10 days every 2 years reviewing and evaluating grant applications and helping applicants improve their proposals.
 Members serve 4-year terms and may serve additional terms.